Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 profileTypeThe profileType attribute indicates the device profile type.
 The possible values are RegisteredDevice (default), SecureVM, Printer, Shared, or IoT.

-systemLabelsThe systemLabels attribute indicates the list of labels the system applies to the device.
+systemLabelsThe systemLabels attribute indicates the list of labels that the system applies to the device.
 This attribute supports the $filter with these operators such as /$count eq 0, /$count ne 0.

-Now that we’ve created an App in Azure, we need to create an Identity Lookup Provider in SecureW2 to communicate with Azure, and lastly create the user and group policies we want to implement for our network authentication.
+Now that we’ve created an App in Azure, we need to create an Identity Lookup Provider in the JoinNow Management Portal to communicate with Azure, and, lastly create the various policies we want to implement for segmenting the users/devices and for network authentication accordingly.

 Creating an Identity Lookup Provider